All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • You see any signs of internal bleeding

-• You are taking aspirin for pain and want to explore safer alternatives while on GLP-1 therapy
+• You're taking aspirin for pain and want to explore safer alternatives while on GLP-1 therapy

 • You have a history of peptic ulcers or GI bleeding events

-• Your medication list has changed and you want a comprehensive review
+• Your medication list has changed and you want a full review

-If aspirin was prescribed by a cardiologist, do not discontinue it without their guidance.
+If aspirin was prescribed by a cardiologist, don't discontinue it without their guidance.
 Stomach protection medications can usually be added to manage GI risk while preserving the cardiovascular benefit. managing medications during GLP-1 therapy

 Frequently Asked Questions